 The South African Government is entitled to a royalty on the sale of mineral resources of up to 7% of gross sales (in the case of unrefined resources) and 5% of gross sales (in the case of refined resources, such as oil and gas).

-The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% (which in practice has been increased to 10%) of the interest in the operation for Historically Disadvantaged South Africans ("HDSA") to buy into any offshore production right granted.
-Based on the advice of South African counsel, the Group believes that the HDSA buy-in will also apply to onshore production rights in South Africa, including any right granted pursuant to the TCP.
-The way in which HDSAs earn or pay for the 10% participating interest is not legislated, meaning that applicants are free to negotiate suitable terms with prospective HDSAs subject to the "unofficial approval" of the PASA.
-Similarly, the South African State currently has an option to acquire an interest of up to 10% in any production right granted.
+The Mineral and Petroleum Resources Development Act, 28 of 2002 empowers the Minister of Mineral Resources, when granting an application for an exploration right, to direct the applicant to sell an interest in the operation to a Historically Disadvantaged South African ("HDSA").
+The amount of the interest is, in practice, derived from the Liquid Fuels Charter, which is a policy instrument governing participation by HDSAs in the petroleum industry.
+At production stage of the project, it is a statutory condition for the grant of a production right that an HDSA holds 10% of the interest in the operation.
+The way in which HDSAs earn or pay for the 10% interest is not legislated, meaning that applicants are free to negotiate suitable terms with prospective HDSAs subject to the "unofficial approval" of the PASA.
+State participation in exploration and production rights is currently not addressed in legislation.
+In the past, the practice has been for exploration rights to incorporate a clause giving the State an option to acquire an interest of up to 10% in any production right granted through the national oil company.
 However, it is not required to pay any consideration for its 10% interest or contribute to past costs, but must contribute pro rata in accordance with its interest towards production costs going forward.

-On 12 March 2014, South Africa's parliament approved the Mineral and Petroleum Resources Development Amendment Bill" ("MPRD Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002),

-South Africa's main petroleum law.
-This Bill has been approved by the National Council of Provinces ("NCOP").
-The Bill has not been signed by the President.
+On 12 March 2014, South Africa's parliament approved the Mineral and Petroleum Resources Development Amendment Bill" ("MPRDA Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
+The MPRDA Bill has been approved by the National Council of Provinces.
+The MPRDA Bill has not been signed by the President.
 If it is signed, a date for the commencement of the amendments will be published in the Government Gazette.
 Among the proposed changes, the law provides the state with a free carried interest of 20% in all new gas and oil exploration and production ventures.
 In addition to this 20% free carried interest, the government introduced a new clause entitling it to further participation in the form of an acquisition at an agreed price or production sharing agreements.
 No percentage limit on this entitlement has been stated in the amendments.
-The MPRD Bill only provides a framework and regulations must be promulgated to give effect to it.
+The MPRDA Bill only provides a framework and regulations must be promulgated to give effect to it.
 In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the Bill in order to give him time to investigate the matter.
 If the President has reservations regarding the constitutionality of the Bill he can refer it back to the National Assembly.